wlieurance/lleiadb/README.md

 Rscript export.R --schema eco database_name database_user /path/to/export_database.sqlite
 ```

 If the schema contains spatial data (currently only the *eco* schema) a SpatiaLite database will be created, otherwise a standard SQLite database will be created.
 The will export an entire schema.

 ### Accessing Data
-After data have been imported, the can be viewed according to their individual schema in the Postgres instance.
-For instance, if a DIMA database was imported, its data will be located in the **dima**
+After data have been imported, the can be viewed according to their individual schema in LLEIA.
+For instance, if a DIMA database was imported, its data will be located in the *dima* schema.
-schema.
 Data can be tied back to its database of import using the *db* table available in each schema.
-In both the lmf and eco schemas, the db table is tied to specific sites in the site-level table, that is organization is db -> site_table (eco) -> plot_table -> line_table (eco)-> my_table and deleting a db record will cascade to other records in this way.
+Removing or updating a record from a db table will cascade that update/delete throughout the rest of the database (mostly).
+This provides a convenient way to remove data contained in one source database if a user needs to.

 The dima schema operates differently (experimentally) in which site, line and plot keys from loaded data are kept track of in special tables called db_site, db_plot, and db_line (shim tables).
 These shim tables may contain duplicate site/plot/line keys tied to specific database, and utilize triggers to control the deletion of the main records in tblSites, tblPlots, and tblLines (collective tables) when a specific key is no longer found in a table shim table.
 Moreover, individual header tables (e.g. tblLPIHeader, tblGapHeader, etc.) are directly tied to the shim tables, allowing users to delete or update data from specific database sources without deleting or altering the data in the collective tables, which may be shared across multiple DIMA databases.

 This design decision was made due to the nature of DIMA as a primary collection database, where multiple individual DIMAs may share the collective table keys.
 Users may want to delete or update date from a specific database that shares the same collective keys as other DIMA databases.
 The shim tables allow this to happen.

 Additionally, the dima schema has special tables (tblSpecies, tblSpeciesGeneric, tblEcolSites), which may have similar data across multiple DIMAs.
-These tables are initially populated at the time of The Postgres DB creation and all subsequent data is then stored in tablename_delta versions of these tables, where the specific database is for the data is tracked in the table, and any day that differs significantly from the base table is inserted here.
-This, in theory allows a specific version of these tables to be queried based on the source database.
+These tables are initially populated at the time of LLEIA creation, and all subsequent data (within specific criteria)is then stored in tablename_delta versions of these tables.
+This  setup allows for a specific version of these tables to be reconstructed for each source database, while limiting duplicate records t the extent possible.
 This may be helpful, for instance, if two DIMAs have different names and/or growth habits for species, different names for ecological site codes, or different identifying data stored for generic species codes.

 For viewing all data from all schemas simultaneously, materialized views have been created in the public schema which transform data from the dima and lmf schemas into the eco schema format and stores them along with eco schema data into a single table for viewing.
 This allows users to process any data from any data source with the same algorithm, regardless of its schema source.
 This is the primary way data are intended to be accessed in LLEIA, though there are many individual tables in the dima schema which have no counterpart in either the lmf or eco schemas, for which users will have to access the dima schema directly.
 Geometry and timezone data from the dima and lmf schemas are also extracted for these materialized views, allowing the geometry of certain tables to be plotted with software relevant to PostGIS geometry (e.g. GIS software, R plotting, etc.)

 ### Calculating Indicators
-Plot level indicators are in active development, though some plot level methods are available as views in the public schema.
-All methods in the public schema are slated to eventually have plot level tables created for easy use drag-and-drop use in GIS applications.
-Currently one method, point intercept, is processed exclusively via R script (as opposed to natively with SQL) due to its complicated, multilayered nature.
-Users can export point intercept data by running:
+Indicator calculations at the plot/year level are available via native Postgres views and via Rscript.
+Summary at the plot and year level allows for multiple method instances to be calculated separately in the case of plot revisits, and it also allows transects that may have been collected at different days of the year to be aggregated into the same temporal group.
+The downside to this sort of aggregation is the loss of precise visit dates in the output data.
+For more date specific information, please consult the *public.method_meta* materialized views which contain the **survey_date** data.

+#### Postgres Views
+The following methodologies are currently calculated at the plot/year/species_code level as PostgreSQL views.
+- Gap intercept: **public.gap_plot**
+- Line-point intercept: **public.pintercept_plot**
+- Species richness / plant census: **public.plantcensus_plot**
+- Plant density: **public.plantdensity_plot**
+- Annual production: **public.production_plot**
+- Shrub shape: **public.shrubshape_plot**
+- Soil aggregate stability: **public.soilstability_plot**

+The following methodologies are given to convert long data to a wide format:
+- Interpreting Indicators of Rangeland Health (IIRH): **public.rangehealth_plot**

+#### R Scripts
+While SQL based views can provide quick and convenient access to species level data, a more customizable approach is achieved through R scripting.
+Currently, only the line-point intercept methodology has a script based calculator.
+This script calculator allows the user to specify custom indicators for output and gives them for multiple "hit types" (i.e. top, basal, any, etc.)

+Users can export line-point intercept data by running:

 ```
 Rscript lpi_calc.R -h